openfaas/docs/docs/deployment/openshift.md

 $ minishift addons enable openfaas
 ```

-#### B. Deploy for Openshift (for production)
+#### B. Deploy for OpenShift (for production)

-This step assumes you have a running Openshift cluster and have the oc client installed
+This step assumes you have a running OpenShift cluster and have the oc client installed

 * Deploy the whole stack